0

 ▪ autonomy and independence;

-the autonomy and independence of the Supervisory Body, and of its members, constitute key elements for the success and credibility of the supervisory activity.
+The autonomy and independence of the Supervisory Body, and of its members, constitute key elements for the success and credibility of the supervisory activity.

 The concepts of autonomy and independence do not have a valid definition in an absolute sense but should rather be aligned and framed within the complex set of operations they apply to.
 Given that the Supervisory Body is assigned to supervise the Company’s operations and the procedures applied, the position of the Supervisory Body within the entity must guarantee its autonomy from any form of interference or influence that may be exercised by any member of the entity, and particularly senior managers, especially when considering that the function exercised by the Body also entails supervision over the activities carried out by top management.
 Thus, the Supervisory Body is ranked as high as possible in the Company's organisational chart, and, with respect to its supervisory duties, it reports exclusively to the Board of Directors.

-In addition, to further ensure the autonomy of the Supervisory Body, the Board of Directors makes available specifically dedicated resources to the Body, which number and value are proportionate to the tasks assigned, and, when setting the Company's budget, it approves appropriate financial resources - as proposed by the Supervisory Body - which the Body can use for any action required for the proper performance of its tasks (e.g., expert advice, travel, etc.)
+In addition, to further ensure the autonomy of the Supervisory Body, the Board of Directors makes available specifically dedicated resources to the Body, which number and value are proportionate to the tasks assigned, and, when setting the Company's budget, it approves appropriate financial resources - as proposed by the Supervisory Body - which the Body can use for any action required for the proper performance of its tasks (e.g., expert advice, travel, etc.).

-The autonomy and independence of each single member or of the monocratic member of the Supervisory Body are determined based on the function carried out and the tasks assigned, identifying whose influence and what interests said members should be free from in order have the autonomy and independence required to carry out their tasks.
+The autonomy and independence of each single member or of the monocratic member of the Supervisory Body are determined based on the function carried out and the tasks assigned, identifying whose influence and what interests said members should be free from in order to have the autonomy and independence required to carry out their tasks.
 Consequently, the monocratic member or the members of the Body cannot have any decision-making, operational, or management roles such as to compromise the autonomy and independence of the entire Supervisory Body.
 In any case, the requirements of autonomy and independence are contingent on the fact that the members of the Body are not in a position, including potential, of personal conflict of interest with the Company.
 Thus, the members of the Supervisory Body cannot:

-hold any position within Marni Group S.r.l. or any company controlled by or controlling Marni Group S.r.l., entailing any operational tasks such as to undermine their independence of judgement;
+➢ hold any position within Marni Group S.r.l. or any company controlled by or controlling Marni Group S.r.l., entailing any operational tasks such as to undermine their independence of judgement;

-be bound to the Company under ongoing agreements for the provision of services, which may reasonably compromise their independence of judgement;
+➢ be bound to the Company under ongoing agreements for the provision of services, which may reasonably compromise their independence of judgement;

-have family ties with members of the Company’s or the Group's top management;
+➢ have family ties with members of the Company’s or the Group's top management;

-be in any other situation of clear or potential conflict of interest;
+➢ be in any other situation of clear or potential conflict of interest;

 ▪ professional skills;

-the Supervisory Body must include members whose technical-professional skills are suitable to the functions they are called to perform.
+The Supervisory Body must include members whose technical-professional skills are suitable to the functions they are called to perform.
 Therefore, the Supervisory Body, collegial or monocratic, must count individuals with adequate professional backgrounds in the areas of economics, law, and corporate risk analysis, management, and control.
 The Supervisory Body must in particular have expert technical skills to carry out auditing and advisory duties.

 Once the members or the monocratic member of the Supervisory Body are selected, the Board of Directors verifies, upon their appointment, that the above conditions apply, basing their determination not just on CVs, but also on the official declarations and specific information gathered by the Board of Directors from candidates.

-In order to implement the professional skills that are useful or necessary to the activity of the Supervisory Body, and in order to ensure the professionalism of the Body (as well as its autonomy), the Body is granted a budget, aimed at acquiring, from outside the entity and as necessary, any knowhow to supplement the Supervisory Body's set of competences.
+In order to implement the professional skills that are useful or necessary to the activity of the Supervisory Body, and in order to ensure the professionalism of the Body (as well as its autonomy), the Body is granted a budget, aimed at acquiring, from outside the entity and as necessary, any know-how to supplement the Supervisory Body's set of competences.
 The Supervisory Body can thus, by using external professionals, rely on resources with expertise in legal matters, corporate organisation, auditing, accounting, finance, and safety in the workplace.

 ▪ ongoing action;

-the Supervisory Body carries out the activities required to supervise the Model on an ongoing basis, with the appropriate commitment and the necessary powers to conduct investigations.
+The Supervisory Body carries out the activities required to supervise the Model on an ongoing basis, with the appropriate commitment and the necessary powers to conduct investigations.

 The Body's ongoing action should not be intended as “incessant operations” given that this interpretation would require the Supervisory Body to be exclusively internal to the entity, whereas this would undercut the indispensable autonomy that must inform the Supervisory Body’s action.
 Continuity of action means that the Supervisory Body's activity should not be limited to periodic meetings with its members, but also be organised based on an action plan and on the performance of monitoring and analysis activities with respect to the entity’s prevention system.

-In order to facilitate the attainment of this requirement it appears necessary for at least one of the members of the Supervisory Body to also be physically stationed within the setting of Group companies, or regularly close to sensitive areas, so as to quickly obtain feedback on the effectiveness of the control system adopted and expressed in the organisation Model.
+In order to facilitate the attainment of this requirement, it appears necessary for at least one of the members of the Supervisory Body to also be physically stationed within the setting of Group companies, or regularly close to sensitive areas, so as to quickly obtain feedback on the effectiveness of the control system adopted and expressed in the organisation Model.

 The Supervisory Body may be composed, in compliance with the above parameters, of one single member (monocratic composition) or of no less than three and no more than five members (collegial composition), of which: